 We may use your Personal Information for a secondary purpose if that secondary purpose is related to the purposes listed in this clause 5.1, if we have your consent or if otherwise provided for under the Privacy Act.

 We may use your Personal Information to provide you with direct marketing materials if you would reasonably expect us to or if you consent to receive direct marketing materials.
 We will seek your consent to provide you with direct marketing materials if we have obtained your Personal Information from a third party.
 Direct marketing material may include promotional material about us or the products or services we offer.

 You may opt out of receiving direct marketing material by contacting us in any of the ways specified in the direct marketing materials or as set out in clause 11.

 5.3 Employee records

-6.1 Who do we disclose your Personal Information to ?
+6.1 Who we may disclose your Personal Information to

 Depending on the nature of your relationship with us, we may disclose your Personal Information to our proprietors, officers, employees, service providers who assist us in our business operations and recruitment activities (including third party service providers based overseas), government agencies, other third parties (including parties that we engage to provide you with services on our behalf or who are connected with or involved in our relationship with you), or otherwise as required by law.